Creating global ready applications

 Note The localization feature is a work in progress, and not all parts of the Orchard application are yet localizable.
 For example, Orchard does not yet provide an automatic way to filter and display only content items in a given culture (one instance of this is the browser's default culture).
 We will address this in a future release.
 In the meantime you can provide your own implementation of

 ICultureSelectorin a module.
-If you want to give us feedback on localization support in Orchard (for example, to help us understand the scenarios that are important for your site), please join our mailing list and drop us a line!
+If you want to give us feedback on localization support in Orchard (for example, to help us understand the scenarios that are important for your site), please contact at firstname.lastname@example.org and drop us a line!

 Translating an Html Widget